driver1998/CoreAppMinGW/readme.md

 Manual deploy is required for now, you can use the `Add-AppxPackage` PowerShell cmdlet for this.

-If you are currently in MSYS2 bash, you can deploy with:
+If you are currently in MSYS2 bash, you can deploy and run the app with:

 ```
 powershell.exe -Command Add-AppxPackage -Register ./AppxManifest.xml
+explorer.exe '/e,shell:appsfolder\CoreAppMinGW_706gaab1xw0ht!App'
 ```

 Non-desktop devices (Xbox, Mobile, IoT Core, etc) are not tested.